githubteacher/everyone-may-2016/mkudlaty-boston.md

 # Boston, MA

 ### Places to Eat
-- Bostonia Public House
+-Bostonia Public House
 ### Touristy thisngs to do
-- Fenway Park
+-Fenway Park
 ### Secret spots from locals